 - Follow up - send second and third touches to non-responders over the following weeks

-Each step requires human judgment and attention.
-That's both the strength and the bottleneck.
-SHRM's 2025 benchmarking data shows that recruiters at over half of organizations manage roughly 20 open requisitions simultaneously.
-When every role requires this seven-step manual process, it's easy to see why the median time-to-fill stretches to 45 days.
+Each step requires human judgment and attention - both the strength and the bottleneck.
+SHRM’s 2025 benchmarking data shows that recruiters at over half of organizations manage roughly 20 open requisitions simultaneously.
+When every role requires this seven-step manual process, it’s easy to see why the median time-to-fill stretches to 45 days.

 What Is AI Sourcing?

-AI sourcing uses machine learning and natural language processing to automate candidate identification, ranking, and initial outreach.
+Machine learning and natural language processing power AI sourcing, automating candidate identification, ranking, and initial outreach.
 Instead of a recruiter manually building search strings and reviewing profiles one by one, an AI system scans millions of candidate records, scores them against role requirements, and surfaces a ranked shortlist in minutes.
 For a deeper look at the mechanics, see our guide to AI candidate sourcing.

 Here’s what a typical AI sourcing workflow looks like: